Chain Lake

 About Chain Lake

 Chain Lake is a serious fishing destination in Rusk, Chippewa County, known for both its musky and walleye populations, a mid-sized lake at 454 acres and up to 74 feet deep.
-The lake has public boat landing access, making it easy to launch for a day on the water.
+Access is limited, which keeps boat traffic low — a plus for solitude seekers.
 The fishery includes Largemouth Bass, Musky, Northern Pike, Panfish, and Walleye.
 Note that invasive species (Chinese Mystery Snail, Curly-Leaf Pondweed, Purple Loosestrife, Rusty Crayfish) have been documented here — clean your boat before leaving.

 Type: lake · Hydrology: SEEPAGE